The Dark Days Club

 She presents Lady Helen as a product of her age rather than an anachronistic modern feminist, while still portraying her as a strong character who doesn’t shrink from the difficult role she is being called to fulfill.
 Her initial reticence is a common part of any hero’s or heroine’s journey, serving only to underline her later determination.

 The story builds gradually, layer by layer, well-paced and well-crafted, and though this is the first in a series, provides a resolution that doesn’t leave the reader hanging.

 This isn’t just a story with a Regency backdrop.
 Neither is it a Gothic novel, though it contains some Gothic elements.
 It’s a story of a Regency young woman, faced with secrets and responsibilities she’d rather not have, coming to terms with who she is in a society that has little tolerance for female non-conformity.

 I had high hopes for Lady Helen and the Dark Days Club, and it didn’t disappoint.
 I’ll be watching out for the second instalment, The Dark Days Pact, in January 2017.

 Lady Helen and the Dark Days Club

 Pub: Dec 2015

-Guest review contributed by 26 Letters.
+This guest review was contributed by 26 Letters.
 This blogger aims for book reviews with style, a coherent review of the genre, story, language, depth of character, and overall response to a book, with reasons for her opinions.
 A book takes care and attention to write, and she believes a good review needs to take the same type of care and attention on a smaller scale.